SirFourier/Checkers-2-player-game-using-SDL2/README.md

 - Open the solution file
 - Compile and run in x86 mode in either Debug or Release
 - If you want to run from the executable file located in the generated "bin" folder then do the following:
-  - copy resources folder into the same folder as the executable.
+  - copy assets folder into the same folder as the executable.
   - copy the "SDL2.dll" file into the same folder as the executable.

 ## What is Checkers/Draughts?